It Was A Company With A Lot Of Promise. Then A Chinese Customer Stole Its Technology

 Their largest customer, Beijing-based Sinovel, which provided three-quarters of the company's revenue, had refused to accept a shipment of electronic components for its wind turbines — and wouldn't pay millions of dollars it owed for them.
 The reasons it gave were ambiguous.

-It was the start of a long, painful ordeal for the company, one that would temporarily leave American Superconductor in perilous financial shape and written off for dead by Wall Street.
+It was the start of a long, painful ordeal for the company, one that would temporarily leave it in perilous financial shape and written off for dead by Wall Street.

-As the Trump administration prepares to do battle over intellectual property theft by China, what happened to the company underscores the risks that foreign firms may face when they do business in that country.
+As the Trump administration prepares to do battle over intellectual property theft by China, what happened to American Superconductor underscores the risks that foreign firms may face when they do business in that country.

-Within weeks, American Superconductor concluded that Sinovel had somehow obtained the source code for its electronic components and was installing the pirated version in the wind turbines it sold.
+Within weeks, the company concluded that Sinovel had somehow obtained the source code for its electronic components and was installing a pirated version in the wind turbines it sold.

 "American Superconductor provided sort of the brains of the turbines, so if Sinovel could do it themselves, using cheaper components, yeah, they could produce these turbines more cheaply," says Assistant U.S. Attorney Timothy O'Shea, who would later prosecute Sinovel in federal court.

-American Superconductor's CEO, Daniel McGahn, says what happened didn't come as a complete surprise.
-He knew that intellectual property theft was always a big risk when doing business in China.

-But the components sold by American Superconductor featured sophisticated encryption technology and the company was pretty sure that no one at Sinovel could have cracked its source code.
+American Superconductor's CEO, Daniel McGahn, says what happened didn't come as a complete surprise — he knew that intellectual property theft was always a big risk when doing business in China.
+But the components sold by American Superconductor featured sophisticated encryption technology, and the company was pretty sure that no one at Sinovel could have cracked its source code.

 Instead, someone at American Superconductor had to have illegally leaked its technology.